parrisma/rfq-rag/docs/main/index.md

 ### Upside
 With a few commodity tools it is now possible to build workflows that can
-* Extract specialst details reliably
+* Extract specialist details reliably
-* Process colloquial and multi ligual text
+* Process colloquial and multilingual text
-* Explain the resoning behind the process
+* Explain the reasoning behind the process
 * Self assess confidence levels to manage risk and escalations in automated flows.

 ### Downside
-It's a more sophitocated stack than is traditional and it consumes a significant amount more compute.
+It's a more sophisticated stack than is traditional and it consumes a significant amount more compute.